lokesh75-kank/lokesh75-kank.github.io/README.md

 ## Introduction to Metadata - Murtha Baca

-The reason this books attracks me is its meta data itself !
-It has perfect understanding of how a meta data should be used as preface as it is a data of other context.
+The reason this books attracked me drive deep into it, is its meta data itself!
+It was first came in hands of audience in 1998, with its roles, types and characteristics which made a place in heart of audience.
+It has perfect understanding of how a meta data should be used as preface.
+Its like a data helping other data.
 It touched upon its social tagging, web communication inportance and so on.
+The chapters in books are perfect blend of STAR arcronym (Situation ,task, Action and Result )

 url to online book:
 https://www.getty.edu/publications/intrometadata/